ternaustralia/cmrset-examples/tds-examples/python/README.md

 ### Pulling the Container

 The latest version of this container is also published to GitHub Packages.
-To pull this docker container you can then issue the following command:
+To pull this docker container locally you can issue the following command:

 ```shell
 docker pull ghcr.io/ternaustralia/cmrset-examples:main